rogercampos/saviour/README.md

 `process_with_file` will be automatically deleted by Saviour.
 Be aware of this if you return some File instance different than the one you received pointing to a file.

+From inside a process you can also access the current store dir with `store_dir`.

 Finally, processors can be disabled entirely via a configuration parameter.
 Example:

 ```